 - People with sleep apnea are five times more likely to suffer from depression—10 times more likely with accompanying insomnia.

 - Up to 60 percent of sleep apnea sufferers are obese.

 - Sleep apnea sufferers are three times more likely to have a stroke and account for up to 95 percent of all nocturnal strokes.

 How will you treat my sleep apnea?

 In many cases, doctors recommend a CPAP (continuous positive air pressure) machine to treat sleep apnea.
 It works by keeping your airway open using a constant flow of air.
 Patients who tolerate the CPAP machine well get great results.
 Not everyone can get used to wearing the mask or the sound of the device, however.
 For those patients, we offer an alternative to CPAP treatment.

 Oral appliance therapy is an effective way to treat sleep apnea, according to the American Academy of Sleep Medicine.

 We'll design a custom oral appliance that you wear during sleep.
 Your oral device will fit snugly and gently open your airway by either moving your lower jaw forward or changing the position of your tongue so you can breathe properly.

 Oral appliance therapy works well for patients who want a convenient and comfortable alternative to CPAP treatment.

-Contact Tiger Family Dental and we can take the first step toward helping you enjoy a good night’s sleep.
+Contact Tiger Family Dental, and we can take the first step toward keeping you healthy through a good night’s sleep.